 What internal or external data has been considered?
 What does this data tell us?
-The only data considered is the budget information.

-What consultation and engagement has been undertaken with officers and partner organisations?
-No consultation was undertaken, however organisations currently in receipt of funding from the Common Good are engaged and must fulfil the requirements for Following the Public Pound.
+None What consultation and engagement has been undertaken with officers and partner organisations?
+Internal informal consultation with staff members identified to undertake travel.

-What consultation and engagement has been undertaken with people who may be impacted by this policy?
+What consultation and engagement has been undertaken with people who may be impacted by this

+policy?

+n/a